hammal/cbadc/docs/source/tutorials/a_getting_started/plot_d_transfer_function.rst

-To determine the estimate's signal and noise transfer function, we must instantiate a digital estimator :py:class:`cbadc.digital_estimator.DigitalEstimator`.
+To determine the estimate's signal and noise transfer function, we must instantiate a digital estimator :py:class:`cbadc.digital_estimator.BatchEstimator`.
 The bandwidth of the digital estimation filter is mainly determined by the parameter :math:`\eta^2` as the noise transfer function (NTF) follows as